 You can claim tax relief for the full cost of bank charges on your business account.

 A copy of the Vehicle Registration Document (V5) should be retained as evidence of your ownership of the vehicle.
-A record should also be kept including the date of journey, start and finish points for the journey along with the number of miles travelled.
+A record should also be kept including the date of the journey, start and finish points for the journey along with the number of miles traveled.
 This can be done via your accountancy software.

-No petrol receipts are necessary to support the claim, unless registered for standard rate VAT.
+No petrol receipts are necessary to support the claim unless registered for standard rate VAT.

-Where a vehicle is hired wholly, exclusively and necessarily for business use, the rental and fuel costs of the vehicle are tax deductible.
+Where a vehicle is hired wholly, exclusively, and necessarily for business use, the rental and fuel costs of the vehicle are tax deductible.
 The 45p mileage charge is not claimable in this instance.

 We do not typically recommend purchasing a car through the limited company except for in a few exceptional circumstances, typically where the car is low emissions.
 Please discuss this with your accountant in advance if this is something you are considering.

-You can claim tax relief on your charitable donations to UK registered charities.
+You can claim tax relief on your charitable donations to UK-registered charities.